TRomoser/hunger_hero/README.md

 - Express for the server framework
 - React for the frontend framework
 - Node.js for the runtime environment
+- Amazon S3 for image storage and retrieval
 - Tailwind and standard CSS for styling

 ## License